ismanf/golang-design-patterns/README.md

 lets clients treat individual objects and compositions of objects uniformly.

 ### Adapter
-Convert the interfac e of a class into another interface clients expect.
+Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn' t otherwise because of incompatible interfaces.

 ### Bridge